Guide to Marienplatz Munich Old Town : Munich in a day

 Marienplatz is the heart of the city of Munich.
 Since 1158, this has been the city’s main square.
 Its a must visit when you arrive in Munich.
-The square has a column called the Marian column, that was erected in 1638 to celebrate the end of the Swedish occupation and for having spared from the Thirty Years War.
+The square has a column called the Marian column, which was built in 1638 to celebrate the end of the Swedish occupation and for having spared from the Thirty Years War.

-The town-hall pictured below is the Old Town Hall, that was built in the 15th century in Gothic style.
+The town-hall pictured below is the Old Town Hall, which was built in the 15th century in Gothic style.
 This building was completely destroyed in the 2nd World War and was later restored.
-Its home to a toy museum right now.
+It’s now home to a toy museum.

 As soon as you exit the subway stairs, you are welcomed to the view of this Old Town Hall.

 The New Town Hall is located by the Mary’s Column.
 A huge Gothic style building, the new town hall is home to the Rathaus-Glockenspiel of Munich.
-Its a miniature knight show, where every day at 11 a.m. and 12 p.m. the watch tower chimes and re-enacts two stories from the 16th century.
-This lasts for 12 – 15 minutes.
+It’s a miniature knight show, where every day at 11:00 a.m. and 12:00 p.m. the glockenspiel or the watchtower chimes and re-enacts two stories from the 16th century.
+This show lasts for 12 – 15 minutes.

 The image below is of the Feldherrnhalle.
 It was commissioned in 1841 by King Ludwig I of Bavaria to honor the tradition of his army.
 Its modeled after the Loggia dei Lanzi in Florence.
 You will see 2 Bavarian lions in the structure, one of which stands with its mouth open and other with mouth closed.
 This symbolizes the importance of speaking against the rulers but not the church.

 Max-Joseph-Platz is another large square in Munich.
-It was built in the 19th century with the opening of the National Theatre Munich at its east side (1818).
+It was built in the 19th century with the opening of the National Theater Munich on its east side (1818).
 The National Theater is a historic opera house, home of the Bavarian State Opera, Bavarian State Orchestra and the Bavarian State Ballet.

 The statue that you see here is the memorial of King Maximilian Joseph of Bavaria, with the National Theater at the background.
 There are shows and recitals performed here almost everyday.
 For the latest shows listing, visit their website.
 Most shows are for 1 – 1.50 hours so this can be a good activity to do in Munich in a day.